 → The FREQ_SECT keyword must precede the SECTOR and SITE_CHAR keywords.
-Likewise, the FREQ_SECT2 keyword must precede the SECTOR2 and SITE CHAR2 keywords.
+Likewise, the FREQ_SECT2 keyword must precede the SECTOR2 and SITE_CHAR2 keywords.

 There are three valid time frequencies: ANNUAL, SEASONAL, or MONTHLY.
 For program operation, the definition of SEASONAL in AERMET follows the calendar rather than any vegetation cycles.
-Winter corresponds to December, January and February; spring corresponds to March, April and May; summer corresponds to June, July and August; and autumn corresponds to September, October and November.
-The user will have to determine how the definitions of the seasons in the tables relate to vegetation cycles for a particular application.
+Seasonal assignments to months follow the northern hemisphere seasons.
+Winter corresponds to December, January and February; spring corresponds to March, April and May; summer corresponds to June, July and August; and autumn corresponds to September, October and November.5 The user will have to determine how the definitions of the seasons in the tables relate to vegetation cycles for a particular application.
 Currently, there is no method in AERMET to specify the surface characteristics more frequently than monthly.

-In this example, the surface characteristics are to be defined with a frequency of ANNUAL for one distinct wind direction sector; i.e., only the three surface characteristics are changed while the default frequency and sector definition are retained.
-If the maximum frequency and sectors had been defined, then it would require 144 (12 frequencies and 12 sectors) uses of the SITE_CHAR keyword to completely define the surface characteristics.
-An example of MONTHLY characteristics for two sectors in given in Section 3.0.
+In this example, the surface characteristics are to be defined with a frequency of ANNUAL for one distinct wind direction sector, i.e., only the three surface characteristics are changed while the default frequency and sector definition are retained.
+If the maximum frequency and sectors had been defined, then it would require 144 (12 frequencies and 12